-The Pearl Fund is the first Venture Capital fund designed to generate high venture returns that will be completely tax-free to investors via the Opportunity Zone tax laws.
+The Pearl Fund is an early-stage venture capital fund designed to generate significant returns that will be completely tax-free to investors via the Opportunity Zone tax laws.

 For more information on Opportunity Funds and the tax benefits see: